Permits

 What we look for in our transportation inspection

 Striping of the parking lot.
-All lane lines are well spaced and that they meet city standards.
-All parking stalls are evenly spaced and allow for access between vehicles.
-Grades of parking areas, maximum slope exposed to ice and snow conditions are 4% from side to side and 6% front to back.
+All lane lines should be well spaced and meet city standards.
+All parking stalls must be evenly spaced and allow for access between vehicles.
+The maximum grade in parking areas exposed to ice and snow conditions is 4% from side to side and 6% front to back.

 ADA striping of parking stalls.
-The first stall needs to be van accessible, 16 feet wide.
-An 8 foot wide stall and an 8 foot wide cross hatched area for loading is required.
+The first stall needs to be van accessible (16 feet wide).
+An 8-foot-wide stall and an 8-foot-wide cross hatched area for loading is required.
 A standard ADA stall is 13 feet wide (8 feet for the vehicle and 5 feet for loading).
 Each stall shall be marked with ADA pavement marking in the center of the stall as well as an ADA sign placed in front of the stall, either on a pole or on the wall of the building as to not impede walking in front of vehicle.
 A single loading area between two ADA stalls can be used.
-The sign needs to be 60 inches above the parking surface to the bottom of the sign.
-The side slope and front to back slope of the ADA Staging area shall not exceed 2%.
-A ramp opening per ADA standards needs to be provided near the ADA stall that allows for easy access into the building.
+The bottom of the sign needs to be 60 inches above the parking surface.
+The cross slope and front to back slope of the ADA staging area shall not exceed 2%.
+A ramp opening needs to be provided near the ADA stall to allow for easy access into the building.

 Bike rack.
 A bike rack needs to be installed.
 Five percent of the required parking stall requirement is to be accommodated with bike parking.
 It should be visible from the public street, as near as practical to the front entrance where it can be visibly seen.
-The rack is to be of the type to support the bike by the frame.
+The rack needs to support the bike frame, not the wheels.
 The bike rack may be mounted on any accessible surface such as grass or concrete.

-Pedestrian access from the public way to the parking lot and to the building shall be safe and unobstructed per ADA / building code standards (stairs, rails, ramps, etc. as needed).
-In conjunction with City Engineering inspections we will look at the public sidewalk for tripping hazards, ADA ramps at intersections, etc.
+Pedestrian access from the public way to the parking lot and to the building shall be safe and unobstructed per ADA and building code standards (stairs, rails, ramps, etc. as needed).
+In conjunction with City Engineering inspections, we will look at the public sidewalk for tripping hazards, ADA ramps at intersections, etc.

-After our inspection we will sign off approval for your Certificate of Occupancy (CO).
+After our inspection, we will sign off approval for your Certificate of Occupancy (CO).
 If the work is incomplete, we will discuss the items needed for full inspection compliance (punch list) and then return promptly to the job site after you have made the correction on the punch list, per your return phone call.
-A temporary permit will be issued, only, if all public safety issues have been addressed, (such as stocking shelves or phasing the building occupancy, etc.) in order to assist you in your project completion.
+A temporary permit will be issued only if all public safety issues have been addressed—such as stocking shelves or phasing the building occupancy—in order to assist you in your project completion.

 Requirements for determining an address include one or more of the following: